 UNCG centers and institutes strengthen and enrich programs around our core missions of research, service, and instruction.
 They provide our faculty, staff, and students with greater research opportunities, facilities, and assistance, as well as enhance their involvement in public service and educational activities.
 Centers and institutes also have a strong positive impact on the economic development of the state by providing job opportunities, supplying technical assistance and training, fostering community development, and enhancing the transfer of new technology.
-The eight campus-wide, interdisciplinary centers listed below are housed within the Office of Research and Economic Development.
+The campus-wide, interdisciplinary centers listed below are housed within the Office of Research and Economic Development.

-UNCG Research houses nine campus-wide interdisciplinary centers.
+UNCG Research houses several campus-wide interdisciplinary centers.

 Center for Biotechnology, Genomics and Health Research - The mission of the CBGHR is to increase knowledge, build capacity, and disseminate information in the health, biomedical, and biotechnological sciences to the Triad community.
 Dr. Vincent Henrich directs this center.